 Has your furnace been red-tagged?
 It might not be as bad as it seems.
-Learn why a furnace is red-tagged and what to do about it.
+Learn why a furnace is red-tagged in Ontario, and what to do about it.

 Although relatively rare, sometimes furnaces encounter critical issues that require immediate servicing to ensure their continued safe operation.
 This is nothing to lose sleep over, as modern furnaces are equipped with many safety features so things never actually get dangerous.

 However, something like a small carbon monoxide leak, while not necessarily an emergency, should still be addressed sooner rather than later.

 If a technician spots an issue like this, they are legally required to ‘red-tag’ your furnace and notify the gas utility company, who will shut off your gas if your furnace is not fixed in the specified time frame.

 Let’s take a closer look at why this happens, the different types of red tag, how to prevent your furnace from being red-tagged, and most importantly, what you should do about it if it is.

 Watch Video: Your Furnace – What To Do If It Gets Red-Tagged

 Red-tagged means that a licensed HVAC contractor or technician has found a significant problem with your furnace, requiring prompt servicing.

 This doesn’t necessarily mean your furnace is unsafe (i.e. dangerous) but rather that your furnace is not as safe as it possibly can be, and thus doesn’t meet the safety standards required by law.

 To use an analogy.
 Your car can fail a safety inspection and police can give you a fine if you’re caught driving with a crack in your windshield.
 Obviously a small crack in your windshield doesn’t mean driving your car will put you in critical danger.
 But nevertheless, it does mean that it won’t meet the high safety standards required to legally drive it on public roads.